 Over 20 years ago, American crime was forever changed.
-And, it’s all thanks to man named O.J.
+And, it’s all thanks to a man named O.J.
 Simpson.

 As we fast forward to the present, one network plans to relive the infamous trial over again.

-Directed by Ryan Murphy, Cuba Gooding, Jr., Sarah Paulson, David Schwimmer and other notable actors will bring the story of O.J.
+Under the direction of Ryan Murphy, Cuba Gooding, Jr., Sarah Paulson, David Schwimmer and other notable actors will bring the story of O.J.
 Simpson back to life in FX’s American Crime Story: The People v O.J.
 Simpson.

 In an interview with THR, Cuba speaks of the intense emotions he battled while on set.

 He recalled, “There was one day after filming that I went to my trailer and I couldn’t stop crying because I realized I never [even considered the loss] for the Goldman or Brown family.”